JabraanAltaf/C/README.md

 Highway Sim -> Progam which simulates cars on highway lanes, where when given a car lane and it's arrival time, each car already on the lanes shift to the right and the car arrives at the first spot of the lane.

+area_circumference -> program which works out the sum of the area and circumference for two circles